sprnva/docs/app/views/update/v1.x/db.md

 database()->query('DELETE FROM test WHERE id=?', [10])->exec();

 # Usage 4: You can also do it in a single param
+# Select all records
 database()->query('SELECT * FROM test WHERE id=10 AND status=1')->fetchAll();

+# Select one record
 database()->query('SELECT * FROM test WHERE id=10 AND status=1')->fetch();

+# Other queries like Update, Insert, Delete etc...
 database()->query('DELETE FROM test WHERE id=10')->exec();
 ```